peterabbott/testing.infrastructure/ARTICLE.md

 ```

-If you were to go down the route of Immutable Infrastructure, then you would start to add application tests to verify that the application is deployed and can run.
+If applied to Immutable Infrastructure, then you would start to add application tests to verify the entire application setup has been deployed and can run.

 **Running Test Kitchen**

 There are two key phases to Test Kichen, converge and verify.
+Converge will provision the Instrastructure and Verify will run the test suites against the Infrastructure.

 To start with you can see what tests are available by running `kitchen list`.
 This will list all the combinations of platforms and tests configured.